jblindsay/whitebox-tools/README.md

 ### Are pre-compiled executables of WhiteboxTools available?

 Pre-compiled binaries for *WhiteboxTools* can be downloaded from the [Geomorphometry and Hydrogeomatics Research Group](http://www.uoguelph.ca/~hydrogeo/software.shtml#WhiteboxTools) software web site for various supported operating systems.
-If you need binaries for other operating systems/system archetectures, you will need to compile the executable from source files.
+If you need binaries for other operating systems/system architectures, you will need to compile the executable from source files.
 See [Installation](#installation) for details.

 ### Why is WhiteboxTools programmed in Rust?

 I spent a long time evaluating potential programming language for future development efforts for the *Whitebox GAT* project.
 My most important criterion for a language was that it compile to native code, rather than target the Java virtual machine (JVM).
 I have been keen to move Whitebox GAT away from Java because of some of the challenges that supporting the JVM has included for many Whitebox users.
 The language should be fast and productive--Java is already quite fast, but if I am going to change development languages, I would like a performance boost.
-Furthermore, given that many, though not all, of the algorithms used for geospatial analysis scale well with concurrent (parallel) implementations, I favoured languages that offerred easy and safe concurrent programming.
+Furthermore, given that many, though not all, of the algorithms used for geospatial analysis scale well with concurrent (parallel) implementations, I favoured languages that offered easy and safe concurrent programming.
 Although many would consider C/C++ for this work, I was looking for a modern and safe language.
 Fortunately, we are living through a renaissance period in programming language development and there are many newer languages that fit the bill nicely.
 Over the past two years, I considered each of Go, Rust, D, Nim, and Crystal for Whitebox development and ultimately decided on Rust.
 [See [*GoSpatial*](https://github.com/jblindsay/go-spatial) and [*lidario*](https://github.com/jblindsay/lidario).]

 Each of the languages I examined has its own advantages of disadvantages, so why Rust?
 It's a combination of factors that made it a compelling option for this project.
 Compared with many on the list, Rust is a mature language with a vibrant user community.
 Like C/C++, it's a high-performance and low-level language that allows for complete control of the system.
 However, Rust is also one of the safest languages, meaning that I can be confident that *WhiteboxTools* will not contain common bugs, such as memory use-after-release, memory leaks and race conditions within concurrent code.
-Importantly, and quite uniquely, this safty is achieved in the Rust language without the use of a garbage collector (automatic memory management).
+Importantly, and quite uniquely, this safety is achieved in the Rust language without the use of a garbage collector (automatic memory management).
 Garbage collectors can be great, but they do generally come with a certain efficiency trade-off that Rust does not have.
 The other main advantage of Rust's approach to memory management is that it allows for  a level of interaction with scripting languages (e.g. Python) that is quite difficult to do in garbage collected languages.
 Although **WhiteboxTools** is currently set up to use an automation approach to interacting with Python code that calls it, I like the fact that I have the option to create a *WhiteboxTools* shared library.

 Not everything with Rust is perfect however.
-It is still a very young language and there are many pieces still mising from its ecosystem.
-Futhermore, it is not the easiest language to learn, particularly for people who are inexperienced with programming.
+It is still a very young language and there are many pieces still missing from its ecosystem.
+Furthermore, it is not the easiest language to learn, particularly for people who are inexperienced with programming.
 This may limit my ability to attract other programers to the Whitebox project, which would be unfortunate.
 However, overall, Rust was the best option for this particular application.

 ### How does WhiteboxTools' design philosophy differ?

 *Whitebox GAT* is frequently praised for its consistent design and ease of use.
 Like *Whitebox GAT*, *WhiteboxTools* follows the convention of *one tool for one function*.
 For example, in *WhiteboxTools* assigning the links in a stream channel network their Horton, Strahler, Shreve, or Hack stream ordering numbers requires running separate tools (i.e. *HortonStreamOrder*, *StrahlerStreamOrder*, *ShreveStreamMagnitude*, and *HackStreamOrder*).
 By contrast, in GRASS GIS<sup>1</sup> and ArcGIS single tools (i.e. the *r.stream.order* and *Stream Order* tools respectively) can be configured to output different channel ordering schemes.
 The *WhiteboxTools* design is intended to simplify the user experience and to make it easier to find the right tool for a task.
 With more specific tool names that are reflective of their specific purposes, users are not as reliant on reading help documentation to identify the tool for the task at hand.
 Similarly, it is not uncommon for tools in other GIS to have multiple outputs.
 For example, in GRASS GIS the *r.slope.aspect* tool can be configured to output slope, aspect, profile curvature, plan curvature, and several other common terrain surface derivatives.
 Based on the *one tool for one function* design approach of *WhiteboxTools*, multiple outputs are indicative that a tool should be split into different, more specific tools.
 Are you more likely to go to a tool named *r.slope.aspect* or *TangentialCurvature* when you want to create a tangential curvature raster from a DEM?
-If you're new to the software and are unfamilar with it, probably the later is more obvious.
+If you're new to the software and are unfamiliar with it, probably the later is more obvious.
 The *WhiteboxTools* design approach also has the added benefit of simplifying the documentation for tools.
 The one downside to this design approach, however, is that it results (or will result) in a large number of tools, often with signifcant overlap in function.

 <sup>1</sup> NOTE: It's not my intent to criticize GRASS GIS, as I deeply respect the work that the GRASS developers have contributed.
 Rather, I am contrasting the consequences of *WhiteboxTools'* design philosophy to that of other GIS.